duk3luk3/lerlacher.de/static_html/projects.md

 In the course of running the infrastructure for a university course on systems programming I chose [Gitlab CE](https://github.com/gitlabhq/) to give students git repositories.
 This required a few modifications to integrate it deeply to make my life easier.
 I think these modifications showcase quite nicely how easy it is to mod Gitlab.

 [Key modification system hook](https://github.com/duk3luk3/gitlabhq/tree/system-hook-key): Extends the system hook facility to include ssh key modification events.
+This modification has been merged into Gitlab.
 [Extending user creation API](https://github.com/duk3luk3/gitlabhq/tree/useradd-api-extension): Manually creating a user from the admin interface gives that user a randomly generated password and emails it to them.
 For some reason this was missing from the API, so I added it, since I needed bulk creation of users and there was no reason to re-implement the password generation and e-mail sending.

 ## Saltstack formulas